Last Updated on December 10, 2022 by Peralta

 |5.||Depth||Shallow as compared to the mandarin wok||Deep to prevent pouring of food when flipping|

 |6.||Maintenance||Easy to maintain and store||Easy to maintain and store, save for those with non-stick coating|

 Which is better Cantonese Wok or Mandarin Wok?

 Choices, they say, have consequences.
 Your choice of wok to buy should thus be guided by your individual user needs.
-For those in need of high food capacity, Cantonese is the better choice but where flipping food is concerned, mandarin carries the day.
+Cantonese is the better choice for those in need of high food capacity, but where flipping food is concerned, mandarin carries the day.
 Both woks have high-performance capabilities and durability.
-Consequently, the decision as to which wok is better than the other rests squarely on individual user needs.
+Consequently, deciding which wok is better than the other rests squarely on individual user needs.

 Which will be the final choice?

-In conclusion, both two types of woks have their respective vantage points over the other.
+In conclusion, both types of woks have their respective vantage points over the other.
 As such, user discretion is advised when choosing a wok.
-Notably, the use of woks in cooking has proved to be much healthier as opposed to ordinary frying pans given the little amount of cooking oil used.
-The use of little oil is achieved by the wok’s high heat retention.
+Notably, the use of woks in cooking has proved to be much healthier than ordinary frying pans, given the small amount of cooking oil used.
+The wok’s high heat retention achieves the use of little oil.
 Consequently, the use of woks has been adopted across the globe.

 Moreover, the original Chinese wok has undergone various innovations, such as the introduction of flat-bottomed woks.
 The factors discussed should thus be considered in alignment with the individual user needs when acquiring a wok.